A.C.

 has reproduced these manuals in HTML format on this site for

-pleasure.
+your reading pleasure.
 (See links below.)

-the day assumed that girls would not pursue careers in science
+boys, as most people of the day assumed that girls would not

-engineering.
-In addition, with America troops having
+with America troops having recently returned from "The Great

-returned from "The Great War" (World War I), much of the
+War" (World War I), much of the practical application was on

-application was on things military.
-Also, while
+things military.
+Also, while many of the

 experiments and activities in these books are still being done